-PTP comes with life-time access to course material and flexible access to the world's best virtual labs on Penetration Testing : Hera Lab.
+PTP comes with lifetime access to course material and flexible access to the world's best Penetration Testing virtual labs: Hera Lab.

-Enroll now and get access to all our material and laboratories!
+Enroll now and get access to all of our material and labs!

 Almost all penetration test engagements require the understanding of cryptographic topics.
 This module will ensure that you are current with the most common cryptographic technologies, algorithms and tools.
 You will also learn how to perform advanced password cracking using the best tools available.
 A thorough review of the most modern tools used to steal and crack Windows password hashes is provided.

-A thorough and detailed classification of types of malware is the introduction to a module featuring the most advanced and obscure techniques used by modern malwares.
-The module is enriched as three malware source codes are dissected and explained: a Keylogger, a Trojan and a Virus.
+Here you are provided with a thorough and detailed introduction to the classifications of malware types, explaining the most advanced and obscure techniques used by modern malware.
+The module is complemented by three malware source codes being dissected and explained: a Keylogger, a Trojan and a Virus.